zilliztech/zdoc/docs/tutorials/data-import/prepare-data-import/prepare-source-data.md

 # Prepare Source Data

-This page helps prepare your source data to make sure it can be successfully imported to Zilliz Cloud collections.
+This page shows you the basic requirements for the source data you need to observe when performing an import on Zilliz Cloud.

 ## Map source data to collection{#map-source-data-to-collection}